Project Overview

 Expanding the system actors

-The first step was recognising the full set of stakeholders involved in the admissions process.
+The first step was recognising the full set of stakeholders involved in the admissions process, beyond applicants.

 Mapping these roles revealed how responsibilities and communication flowed between organisations, highlighting opportunities to centralise key processes within the platform.